RightsandWrongsgit/ARMTEC/business/conceptquestions.md

 __________________________________________________________________________

  Which statement best describes how much you think you would like or dislike ()?
-                                                            (36) SP

            Like extremely ...................................1
            Like very well ...................................2
            Like quite well ..................................3